soacm/soacm/README.md

 ### My Projects
 <pre>
 * <a href="https://project1-production-daee.up.railway.app/" rel="nofollow">My Futures Monitor</a>, a web application that monitors the price of the major stock indices from the USA and Europe

-* <a href="https://easylantranslator-production.up.railway.app/login" rel="nofollow">EasyLanguage translator</a>, a web application that allows the user to select and customize (from english to EasyLanguage) simple but effective trading systems
+* <a href="https://easylantranslator-production.up.railway.app/login" rel="nofollow">EasyLanguage translator</a>, a web application that allows the user to build and customize simple but effective trading systems (contact me for a trial)

 * My COTindex, a web API currently under development that analyses the Commitment of Traders data from the CFTC
 </pre>